AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 In more realistic conditions such calls are often nested or parallelized that the triples amount of code, complexity, and chances to make mistake.
 And we did not even think of possible deadlocks in `MyService` yet!

+## A word about deadlocks
+[Deadlock](https://en.wikipedia.org/wiki/Deadlock) is a nightmare programming.
+They will occur in the most sudden places, under the most unbelievable circumstances and (from my own experience) 80% of them will be revealed in production.

+The code above is synchronous from the perspective of `MyService`.
+To perform `func person(identifier: String) throws -> Person?` we'll have to lock at least two times.
+Real world problems massively increase the complexity of such cases.

+There are have two possible solutions: be 100% attentive and careful or do not use an approach that has such massive issues.
+As you could have assumed we are going to explore option #2.

 ## Goals for new approaches
 So let's try to fix issues of this approach.
 So new approaches have to meet goals: